datacentricdesign/mobilehci-2020/README.md

 We will curate the submitted expressions of interest on quality and diversity.

-This participation is **Free** and without the requirement to register for the full MobileHCI conference.
+This participation is **Free** and without the requirement to register for the full MobileHCI conference. **Please submit your expression of interest as soon as possible!**

-Important dates
-* Provisional deadline: 21/8/2020

-Submissions made after the provisional deadline will be considered on a rolling basis, with a 2-week notification.

 # Contact